Mohamed-C0DE/Pamella-bio/README.md

 ## Setup

-Install dependencies with `npm install`.
+Install dependencies with `npm install` and run `npm start` to view on local browser.